If you’ve ever tried to merge two photos in Photoshop, you know that it can be a tricky process

 Bringing the second image into Photoshop in this manner includes it as a Smart Object.
 You can resize this better.

-You will not want to enlarge either of the photos you are merging more than about 30 percent larger.
-If you do the clarity of the enlargement can be noticeably different.
+You will not want to enlarge either of the photos you are merging by more than about 30 percent.
+If you do, the clarity of the enlargement can be noticeably different.

 Set the top image layer blend mode to Overlay so you can see the layer underneath as well.
 This will allow you to position the subject in the two images to match correctly.

-Click Edit> Free Transform from the top menu, (or Ctrl + t on your keyboard.)
-With the Move tool selected position the top image so the parts of the top layer which you want to retain look good.
+Click Edit > Free Transform from the top menu ( Ctrl + T).
+With the Move tool selected, position the top image so the parts of the top layer which you want to retain look good.

 You may need to use the resize handles to enlarge, shrink or rotate this layer so the two layers match properly.

-If your camera position or subject move even a little, you may find it impossible to match the two subjects perfectly.
+If your camera position or subject moves even a little, you may find it impossible to match the two subjects perfectly.

-Select the Brush tool and check the colour is set to black and at 100% opacity.
+Select the Brush tool and check that the color is set to black and at 100% opacity.
 Begin painting over the areas you want to eliminate.

-If you make a mistake, a quick way to restore the image is to a switch the brush colour to white and painting over the same area.
+If you make a mistake, a quick way to restore the image is to switch the brush color to white and paint over the same area.